 Now with the springtime - The days will grow longer

 But this year (2014ce)...
 I've revised our timing for the Spring Equinox by looking deeper into when the day and night are closest to being equal.
 This means not using astronomy / astrology but instead simply seeing the day and night length are at the most balanced.
-This year its on Monday March 17th that there is 12 hours 1 minute and 45 seconds of daylight and thats as close as it gets to exact balance with the night.
+This year 2014 it is on Monday March 17th that there is 12 hours 1 minute and 45 seconds of daylight and thats as close as it gets to exact balance with the night.
 We will attend at Rathra to watch the Sun set into Croagh Crom - over 60 miles 100 km away.
 If you are reading this = you are welcome to join us to share the experience of the ancesteral alignment.
-Earlier on Monday at about 3pm we take our Crom out from inside his temple and re-install him over the entrance gates to Temple Crom.

 The Spring Equinox is not aligned to a Star